MadeByRoucoule/Diane-1/README.md

 ```

 ### Use the interface to:
-✅ Train the model on handwritten digit data.
+<br>✅ Train the model on handwritten digit data.
-✅ Test the model on sample inputs.
+<br>✅ Test the model on sample inputs.
-✅ Load saved weights for a quick evaluation.
+<br>✅ Load saved weights for a quick evaluation.

 ## 📁 Project Structure
-📌 main.py – Main entry point initializing the neural network and UI.
+<br>📌 main.py – Main entry point initializing the neural network and UI.
-📌 network.py – Defines the neural network and its functions.
+<br>📌 network.py – Defines the neural network and its functions.
-📌 interface.py – Manages the graphical interface using customtkinter.
+<br>📌 interface.py – Manages the graphical interface using customtkinter.
-📌 data/ – Directory for training and test datasets.
+<br>📌 data/ – Directory for training and test datasets.
-📌 weights/ – Directory for saving and loading model weights.
+<br>📌 weights/ – Directory for saving and loading model weights.

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests to improve the project.

 [Diane・1]: https://github.com/MadeByRoucoule/Diane-1